Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ### Brain

-Brains are assets that exist in your project folder.
-The Ball3DAgents are connected to a Brain, for example : the **3DBallLearning**.
+As of v0.6, a Brain is a Unity asset and exists within the `UnitySDK` folder.
+These brains (ex. **3DBallLearning.asset**) are loaded into each Agent (ex. **Ball3DAgents**) object.
 A Brain doesn't store any information about an Agent, it just routes the Agent's collected observations to the decision making process and returns the chosen action to the Agent.
-Thus, all Agents can share the same Brain, but act independently.
+All Agents can share the same Brain, but would act independently.
 The Brain settings tell you quite a bit about how an Agent works.

 You can create Brain objects by selecting `Assets -> Create -> ML-Agents -> Brain`.
-There are 3 kinds of Brains :
+There are 3 kinds of Brains.
-The **Learning Brain** is a Brain that uses a Neural Network to take decisions.
+The **Learning Brain** is a Brain that uses a trained neural network to take decisions.
-When the Brain is checked as `Control` in the Academy **Broadcast Hub**, the external process will be taking decisions for the agents and generate a neural network when the training is over.
+When the `Control` box is checked in the Brains property under the **Broadcast Hub** in the Academy is checked as `Control`, the external process will be take over making decisions for the agents and ultimately generate a trained neural network.
 You can also use the **Learning Brain** with a pre-trained model.
 The **Heuristic** Brain allows you to hand-code the Agent's logic by extending the Decision class.
 Finally, the **Player** Brain lets you map keyboard commands to actions, which can be useful when testing your agents and environment.
-If none of these types of Brains do what you need, you can implement your own Brain.
+You can also implement your own type of Brain.

-In this tutorial, you will use a **Learning Brain** for training.
+In this tutorial, you will use the **Learning Brain** for training.

 #### Vector Observation Space